TAMRA maleimide, 6-isomer

 Found better price?
 Let us know and we will propose the way forward!

 TAMRA (also known as TMR or tetramethylrhodamine) is a xanthene dye that has been used as a fluorescent label for decades.
 Xanthene dyes are available as two isomers (called 5- and 6-isomers) that have almost identical fluorescent properties but need to be separated to avoid doubling and smearing of labeled product peaks or bands during chromatography or electrophoresis.
-This is a pure 6-isomer of TAMRA maleimide, used to label proteins and peptides via thiol (SH) groups.
+This is a pure 6-isomer of TAMRA maleimide, which can be used to label proteins and peptides via thiol (SH) groups.

 Absorption and emission spectra of 6-TAMRA